Minute to Win It (American game show): Special editions

-Besides celebrity specials and editions featuring teams, other special editions have been conducted by the NBC version of the series.
+Besides celebrity specials (with every level bankable) and editions featuring teams, other special editions have been conducted by the NBC version of the series.
 To begin the show's second season, three special Christmas-themed episodes were produced and aired in December 2010.
-For these specials, two extra games were added, with the 11th game worth $2,000,000 and the 12th game worth $3,000,000.
+Two extra games were added, with the 11th game worth $2,000,000 and the 12th game worth $3,000,000.
 In addition, some games contained a "Holiday Bonus," in which a contestant won a gift if the level is passed.
 A visual representation of the gift was placed inside of a box, which was opened if and when the level was successfully completed.
-The gifts included an extra life, an extra ten seconds to be used during a challenge, and a bonus prize.
+The gifts included an extra life, an extra ten seconds to be used during a challenge, or a bonus prize.

-The series also featured other episodes that featured twists to the format.
+The series also featured other episodes that featured twists to the regular format.
 In "Head to head" matches, two teams of two players compete against each other in a best-of-seven match.
 Winning a challenge earns the team a point; the first team to four points wins a guaranteed $50,000 and a chance to play for the million starting from Level 6 with three lives remaining.
+Some head-to-heads featured a best of three, with the winner starting at level 3(if two games were played) or 4(if three games were played).
 In "Last Man Standing" episodes, 10 contestants play against each other; the one with the worst result at the end of the challenge is eliminated.
 This continues until there is one contestant left.
 The winner wins $100,000 and plays a million-dollar game for a chance to win the top prize.
-In addition, during a few summer episodes, one member of the audience would be selected to play a million-dollar game at the end of the episode.
+In addition, during a few summer episodes, one member of the audience would be selected to play a million-dollar game towards the end of an episode.